dhammacakka/americanmonk/content/videos/story.md

 {{< video-card id="lhizElsBbtI" title="Accused of Being Psychic" date="2021-12-18" >}}
 A small story about how someone accused me of being psychic.
 {{< /video-card >}}

-{{< video-card id="iSTu8j2urnY" title="Acapella Inertia" date="2019-06-15" >}}
-This is a story about a two people who fell in love.
-While they spontaneously started to dance outside of a Grateful Dead Show,, they found themselves dancing even after the music had stopped, hence the title \"A'capella Inertia\".
-The story goes further to relate how meditation might be related to that experience.
-{{< /video-card >}}